México Vía Correo Aéreo

 Organizations such as the National Grange, the National Farmers’ Congress and State Farmers’ Alliance were all pushing for a free rural delivery system by the early 1890s.
 The struggle pitted farmer and rural associations against some Members of Congress who feared providing free delivery for the nation’s still rural-based population would be too expensive.

-Objects displayed in the museum's various exhibits document the history of the U.S. postal service and showcase the beauty and lore of stamps.
+Objects displayed in the museum's various exhibitions document the history of the U.S. postal service and showcase the beauty and lore of stamps.
 Thousands of objects are on display in the museum, each offering visitors a chance to see "the real thing."

 The G.H.
 Kaestlin Specialized Collection

-This virtual exhibit is presented by both the National Postal Museum and the U.S. Department of State Bureau of International Information Programs.
+This virtual exhibition is presented by both the National Postal Museum and the U.S. Department of State Bureau of International Information Programs.
 It shows one of the three best museum Russian stamp collections in the world.

 Celebrating NASA & Apollo 11 Through Stamps